isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>TradeTrust is free for all to use, and anyone can implement it using the
-set of pre-built software components.
-Your time is required to understand, learn, and apply this new technological tool into your business use cases.</p>
+set of pre-built software components.</p>
 <p></p>
-<p>Other costs may include outsource fee for the integration of TradeTrust
+<p>Your resource is required to understand, learn, and apply this new technological
-into your IT system and/or subscription service from TradeTrust ready &lt;partners&gt;.</p>
+tool into your business use cases.
+Other costs may include outsource fee for the integration of TradeTrust into your IT system and/or subscription service from TradeTrust ready &lt;partners&gt;.</p>
 <p></p>
 <p>And depending on your role in the supply chain, transaction costs such
 as blockchain gas fees may apply.
 Below are the estimated fees (USD) computed